hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

  | DGA4131         | VBNT-O   | FASTGate                  | [link (ita)](https://www.ilpuntotecnico.com/forum/index.php?topic=80598)    |
  | DJA0230         | VBNT-V   | Telstra Smart Modem Gen1  | [link](https://github.com/BoLaMN/tch-exploit)          |

+Once you finished running through any of the above guides, continue to [Final Type 2 steps](#final-type-2-steps) below.

 #### Final Type 2 steps

+!!! warning "Is current SSH server permanent?"
+    If the tool you used does not know how to correctly set permanent root access on your firmware, it will create a temporary SSH dropbear instance on port `6666`.
+You will configure dropbear in order to run a permanent LAN-side SSH server later on following this guide.

+Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.

 As your first step into your brand-new rooted Gateway, it is a good idea to always ensure the serial console port is enabled - this is a very useful feature in case of disasters, so just do it.
 Execute the following command: